pulges/coding-style-from-working-to-art/Basics/Commenting.md

 All these comments are just useless and meaningless as they just duplicate the code that can be as easily be read from code itself.

-When commenting for javascript JSDoc style comments but enriched with markdown syntax is usually the best option, as most IDEs know how to display the information using tooltips about a method or variable below it, even when it is imported from another file.
+Also when commenting know your toolkit.
+For javascript JSDoc style comments but enriched with markdown syntax is usually the best option, as most IDEs know how to display the information using tooltips about a method or variable below it, even when it is imported from another file.
 Also markdown allows links to other files and more.

 ```javascript
 // Instead of this,